telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/faq.md

 Use the [`read`](../../../kendo-ui/api/javascript/data/datasource#read) method of the DataSource.

-The example below demonstrates how to reload an Ajax-bound Grid.
+The following example demonstrates how to reload an Ajax-bound Grid.

 ###### Example